experimentarium/times/docs/part-2/03-parameters.md

   <br>(uc_n,r,c)
   - Cost_NPV
   - Total discounted costs by commodity (optional, activate by setting RPT_OPT(\'OBJ\',\'1\')=1):
   <br>Total present value of commodity-related costs in the base year, by type (with types COM, ELS, DAM).
-See Part III, Section {numref}`%s <controls-affecting-solution-reporting>` on the reporting options, and Table 16 below for acronym explanations.
+See Part III, Section {numref}`%s <controls-affecting-solution-reporting>` on the reporting options, and {numref}`acronyms-in-cost-reporting` below for acronym explanations.
 * - CST_PVP
   <br>(uc_n,r,p)
   - Cost_NPV
   - Total discounted costs by process (optional, activate by setting RPT_OPT(\'OBJ\',\'1\')=1):
   <br>Total present value of process-related costs in the base year, by type (with types INV, INV+, FIX, ACT, FLO, IRE, where INV+ is only used for the split according to hurdle rate).
-See Part III, Section {numref}`%s <controls-affecting-solution-reporting>` on the reporting options, and Table 16 below for acronym explanations.
+See Part III, Section {numref}`%s <controls-affecting-solution-reporting>` on the reporting options, and {numref}`acronyms-in-cost-reporting` below for acronym explanations.
 * - CST_SALV
   <br>(r,v,p)
   - Cost_Salv